SravanKumar35/Annual-Vital-Statistics/README.md

-# Births-and-Deaths
+# Annual Vital Statistics

-THIS IS A LAB ASSIGNEMENT.
-I HAVE PERFORMED ANALYSIS ON ANNUAL VITAL STATISTICS REPORT-CRS FOR 4 YEARS 2011 2014 2015 2016.
-I HAVE CALCULATED BASIC STATISTICS, DETECTING OUTLIERS, SOME PLOTS.
+This is a lab assignemnt.
+I have performed analysis on Annual Vital Statistics Report of Karnataka State for 4 years 2011 2014 2015 2016.
+I have calculated basics statistics, detecting outliers and have plotted some graphs.